danielabar/meblog/src/markdown/a-vanilla-routing-experiment.md

 ## Naive Implementation

-I started with a Router class that maintained a registry of routes, cached templates to avoid repeated network requests, and handled the fundamental mechanics of swapping content and updating browser history.
-Note that the AI assistant took the initiative to add caching of the view templates and error handling:
+I started with a Router class that maintained a registry of routes, cached templates to avoid repeated network requests, and handled the fundamental mechanics of swapping content and updating browser history:

 ```javascript
 class Router {